kubedb/docs/docs/concepts/databases/percona-xtradb.md

   - loadBalancerSourceRanges
   - externalTrafficPolicy
   - healthCheckNodePort
+  - sessionAffinityConfig

+See [here](https://github.com/kmodules/offshoot-api/blob/kubernetes-1.16.3/api/v1/types.go#L163) to understand these fields in detail.

 ### .spec.updateStrategy

 You can specify [update strategy](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#update-strategies) of StatefulSet created by KubeDB for PeronaXtraDB thorough `.spec.updateStrategy` field.
 The default value of this field is `RollingUpdate`.
-In future, we will use this field to determine how automatic migration from old KubeDB version to new one should behave.
+In future, we will use this field to determine how automatic migration from an old PerconaXtraDB version to a new one should behave.

 ### .spec.terminationPolicy